 1. Department of Cardiology, Dunedin Hospital, Dunedin, New Zealand; 2.
 Cardiac Center and Division of Cardiovascular Disease, Department of Medicine, King Chulalongkorn Memorial Hospital and Chulalongkorn University, Bangkok, Thailand; 3.
 The Heart Centre, Rigshospitalet, Copenhagen University Hospital, Copenhagen, Denmark; 4.
 Cardiac Center and Department of Radiology, King Chulalongkorn Memorial Hospital and Chulalongkorn University, Bangkok, Thailand

-Several strategies have been devised to obliterate the left atrial appendage (LAA) space, which is the suspected origin of the majority of cardioembolic thrombi in patients with non-valvular atrial fibrillation (NVAF)-related stroke (1).
-The OMEGA™ LAA occluder is a novel self-expandable, cup-and-disc device made from a continuous, platinum-coated nitinol wire mesh (Figure 1), designed to occlude the LAA.
+Several strategies have been devised to obliterate the left atrial appendage (LAA) space, which is the suspected origin of the majority of cardioembolic thrombi in patients with non-valvular atrial fibrillation (NVAF)-related stroke1.
+The Omega™ LAA occluder (Vascular Innovations Co., Ltd., Nonthaburi, Thailand) is a novel self-expanding, cup-and-disc device made from a continuous, platinum-coated nitinol wire mesh (Figure 1), designed to occlude the LAA.
 The cup and disc are linked together by a flexible connecting waist.
 The disc has a polypropylene fabric securely sewn inside it, adding to the occlusive aspect of the device.
-For stabilization, the cup carries 6 to 10 anchoring hooks.
-This study reports on the first-in-human experience and procedural safety and efficacy of the OMEGA™ LAA occluder.
+For stabilisation, the cup ...